rlqualls/rubyshell/README.md

   2. Increase the blur between UNIX and Ruby.
 Right now we can't type "ls" into rush.
   3. Add support for plugins/customization

+## Status:

+Hopefully there will be a first release by March 2014.

 ## Credits

 Created by Robert Qualls